 All Council services have been kept abreast of the risks associated with the UK leaving the EU and in particular the risks for a no deal scenario.
 Services have been directed towards UK Government guidance on how to prepare for a no deal and have been tasked with assessing the potential impact and identifying appropriate risk responses.
-A Council Cross Service Brexit Working Group has been set up in preparation for a potential No Deal exit from the European Union.

-1: Financial Strategy
+A Council Cross Service - Brexit Working Group has been set up in preparation for a potential No Deal exit from the European Union.

-The need to continue to strengthen financial sustainability and financial management by:
+Financial Strategy

-- a) Continue work on developing cost projections and savings proposals to update the Financial Strategy for 2020/21 to 2022/23 and complete the draft 2020/21 Base Budget; - b) Prepare financial monitoring reports for quarter 2 and continue to work with budget holders to maintain effective control over expenditure and with Heads of Service to develop plans which address and mitigate against overspends; - c) Work to develop cost projections and the implementation of any additional saving measures to update the Medium Term Financial Strategy won't be until after the government grant settlement is announced in December 2019; - d) Continued financial support for the Change Programmes and delivery of savings measures.
+- a) The need to continue to strengthen financial sustainability and financial management by - b) Complete statutory Audited Financial Statements by 30 September 2019; - c) Prepare financial monitoring reports for quarter 1 and continue to work with budget holders to maintain effective control over expenditure; - d)Continue work on developing cost projections and implementation of the approved saving measures to update the Medium Term Financial Strategy; - e) Continued financial support for the Change Programmes and delivery of savings measures.
 Help shape and lead all strands of the programme, continue to revise savings profiles.
-Oversight of investment to support transformational change and the assessment of bids against the criteria used for the Capital Receipts Scheme; - e) Review of the Capital Strategy and the affordability of investment plans principally to reflect the ongoing review of the Learning Estate Strategy; - f) Continue to strengthen financial stewardship in a climate of reducing budgets and increasing service pressure; - g) Review and update financial directives and associated documentation.
+Oversight of investment to support transformational change and the assessment of bids against the criteria used for the Capital Receipts Scheme; - f) Review of the Capital Strategy and the affordability of investment plans principally to reflect the ongoing review of the Learning Estate Strategy. - g) Continue to strengthen financial stewardship in a climate of reducing budgets and increasing service pressure; - h) Review and update financial directives and associated documentation.

-2: Workforce Strategy
+Workforce Strategy

 Alongside the Medium Term Financial Strategy 2020/21 to 2022/3 we will continue to implement the Workforce Strategy 2017-2022.
 This includes a focus on the identified themes over the next five years.
-The Service Workforce Plans will need to be updated to align to the MTFS, the new leadership structure and detail the projected workforce actions over the medium term.
+The Service Workforce Plans will need to be updated to align to the MTFS and detail the projected workforce actions over the same period.

-- a) Identifying alternative service delivery approaches and the impact on service delivery with pressure on available resource: - b) Securing the improvement in flexibility and productivity throughout the workforce; - c) Continued development of the Workforce Strategy action plan; - d) In light of the implementation of the Senior leadership review revisions to the F&ISS workforce plan are no longer appropriate.
-A new service workforce plan and associated actions will be required for Corporate Solutions which also reflects the Medium Term financial Strategy (MTFS); - e) Continue to support our leadership community so that they are able to perform to a high standard and deliver on the Change Programme: - f) Promoting compliance with our policy on the use of agency workers; - g) Ensuring the adoption of the revised Business Travel and Subsistence Policy across services, which brings a shift from the use of personal vehicles to pool electric cars; - h) Maintain attendance levels (2017/18 average days lost 7.5 which ranked the Council 2nd best in Scotland) supporting service areas with high or increasing absence levels to deliver interventions to support their service workforce strategies.
+- a) Identifying alternative service delivery approaches and the impact on service delivery with pressure on available resource: - b) Securing the improvement in flexibility and productivity throughout the workforce; - c) Continued development of the Workforce Strategy action plan; - d) Ensuring service workforce plans are updated to reflect the MTFS; - e) Continue to support our leadership community so that they are able to perform to a high standard and deliver on the Change Programme; - f) Promoting compliance with our policy on the use of agency workers. - g) Implementation of the Revised Business Travel and Subsistence Policy, which is a shift to the use of pool electric cars, following Closure of the Car Leasing Scheme: - h) Complete the roll out of electronic pay slips, E-slip. - i) Maintain attendance levels (2017/18 average days lost 7.5 which ranked the Council 2nd best in Scotland) supporting service areas with high or increasing absence levels to deliver interventions to support their service workforce strategies.

-3: Digital Strategy and Digital Learning Strategy
+Digital Strategy and Digital Learning Strategy